m-hahn/grammar-optim/writeup/pnas-word-order-si.md

-\section{Robustness to different language models and parsers}
+## Robustness to different language models and parsers

 Here we take up the question of the extent to which our results are dependent on the particular parser and language model used in the optimization process.
 We want to know: when we optimize a word order grammar for efficiency, have we produced a language which is highly efficient \emph{in general}, or one which is highly efficient \emph{for a specific parser}?
 We wish to argue that natural language syntax is optimized for efficiency in general, meaning that syntactic trees are highly recoverable from word orders in principle.
 If it turns out that our optimized languages are only optimal for a certain parser from the NLP literature, then we run the risk of circularity: it may be that the reason this parser was successful in the NLP literature was because it implicitly encoded word order universals in its inductive biases, and thus it would be no surprise that languages which are optimized for parseability also show those universals.